bterwijn/invocation_tree/README.md

 - **ivt.non_blocking(filename)**, non-blocking on each function call and return

 # Troubleshooting #
-- Adobe Acrobat Reader [doesn't refresh a PDF file](https://community.adobe.com/t5/acrobat-reader-discussions/reload-refresh-pdfs/td-p/9632292) when it changes on disk and blocks updates which results in an `Could not open 'somefile.pdf' for writing : Permission denied` error.
+- Adobe Acrobat Reader [doesn't refresh a PDF file](https://community.adobe.com/t5/acrobat-reader-discussions/reload-refresh-pdfs/td-p/9632292) when it changes on disk and blocks updates which results in an `Could not open 'tree.pdf' for writing : Permission denied` error.
 One solution is to install a PDF reader that does refresh ([SumatraPDF](https://www.sumatrapdfreader.org/), [Okular](https://okular.kde.org/),  ...) and set it as the default PDF reader.
 Another solution is to `render()` the graph to a different output format.

 ## Memory_Graph Package ##
 The [invocation_tree](https://pypi.org/project/invocation-tree/) package visualizes function calls at different moments in time.
 If instead you want a detailed visualization of your data at the current time, check out the [memory_graph](https://pypi.org/project/memory-graph/) package.